-Located in Eastern Georgia, Uplistsikhe (literally “Lord’s Fortress“) is an abandoned rock-hewn town which once played an important role in Georgian history.
-The place was founded in the late Bronze Age, around 1000 BC, and continued to be inhabited until the 13th century AD.
-Between the 6th century BC and the 11th century AD, Uplistsikhe was one of the most important political and religious centers of pre-Christian Kartli – one of the predecessors of the Georgian state.
+Located in Eastern Georgia, Uplistsikhe (literally “Lord’s Fortress“) is an abandoned rock-hewn town, which once have played an important role in Georgian history.
+The place was founded in the late Bronze Age, around 1000 BC, and continued to be inhabited until 13th century AD.
+Between the 6th century BC and the 11st century AD, Uplistsikhe was one of the most important political and religious centers of pre-Christian Kartli – one of the predecessors of the Georgian state.

-After the Arab conquest of the royal city of Tbilisi, Uplistsikhe’s second heyday began when the town became the residence of the kings of Kartli, during which the town grew to a size of around 20,000 people, evolving into an important caravan trading post.
-When Tbilisi was recaptured in 1122, Uplistsikhe faced an immediate and rapid decline, culminating in the destruction of large parts of the city during the Mongol conquest in the 13th century and the subsequent abandonment of the rest of the town.
+After the Arab conquest of the royal city of Tbilisi, the town’s second heyday began, when Uplistsikhe became the residence of the kings of Kartli, during which the town grew to a size of around 20,000 people, evolving into an important caravan trading post.
+When Tbilisi was recaptured in 1122, Uplistsikhe faced an immediate and rapid decline, culminated by the destruction of large parts of the city during the Mongol conquest in the 13th century, and the subsequent abandonment of the rest of the town.

-The cave town, covering an area of almost 40,000 square meters, can be divided into a lower, a central and an upper area.
+The cave town can be divided into a lower, a central and an upper area, covering an area of almost 40,000 square meters.
 The central area, which contains most of the rock-cut structures, is connected to the lower area by narrow tunnel.
-Most of the rock-cut structures are without any decorative elements, aside from some of the larger structures which contain some stone carvings.
+Most of the rock-cut structures are without any decorative elements, aside from some of the larger structures, which contain some stone carvings.

 At the top of the complex is a Christian stone basilica, dating from the 10th century.
 The rock-cut structures include a large hall, called Tamaris Darbazi, pagan places of sacrifice, dwellings, as well as functional buildings, like a pharmacy, a bakery, a prison, and even an amphitheater.
 The rock-cut structures are connected by tunnels, while other tunnels had the purpose of an emergency escape route.